Syracuse Orange: Men's Cross Country

 Syracuse won the NCAA Men's Cross Country team title in 1951.

 At the 2015 NCAA Division I cross country championships Syracuse won its second NCAA team title with a score of 82 points, beating out Colorado (91) and Stanford (151).
-Syracuse was led by Justin Knight (4th), Colin Bennie (8th), and Martin Hehir (9th), and an All-American performance from Philo Germano (39th) secured the victory.
+Syracuse was led by Justyn Knight (4th), Colin Bennie (8th), and Martin Hehir (9th), and an All-American performance from Philo Germano (39th) secured the victory.
 Joel Hubbard (47th) rounded out the scoring for the Orange.
 The coaching staff included Brien Bell, Adam Smith and Head Coach Chris Fox, who was subsequently named USTFCCCA National Men's Coach of the Year.

 At the ACC Championships, The Syracuse men's cross country team has finished first or second at this meet in 10 of their 11 seasons in the league, including six league titles (2013, 2014, 2015, 2016, 2017, 2019).
 They joined the league in 2013 and won their first 5 ACC titles.
 Before then, they won the 2012 Big East Cross Country Championship.